zhum/hpc-na-kolenke/README.md

 ## borg-backup

-Wrapper over borg (borgnackup) to automate regular backups.
-Uses config files, so you can use one script for many computers and baclup different sets of dirs, use different retention policies, even use different backup schemes on one computer for different dirs.
+Wrapper over borg (borgbackup) to automate regular backups.
+It uses config file, so you can use one script for many computers and backup different sets of dirs, use different retention policies, even use different backup schemes on one computer for different dirs.